theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 ### Why both the Hobbesian and Rousseauian versions of human history have dire political implications

-Reussaeau: Humankind descended To send it into inequality from an original state of egalitarian innocence.
+Rousseau: Humankind descended To send it into inequality from an original state of egalitarian innocence.

 Modern thinking: even if it's unjust, a bit of tinkering might make it work.